Your Private GP and Sexual Health Clinic in Canary Wharf

 You may be born with an increased likelihood of developing eczema, which you inherit from your parents.
 You may be a carrier of the Fillagrin gene deficiency.
 In this gene deficiency there is an increase in palmar creasing.

-When you are exposed to environmental factors, such as house dust mite, food allergens, cat and dog dander or pollen, you may experience your condition getting worse.
-There are several triggers that can make your symptoms worse including any ill health, teething, hormonal changes, stress, exercise and irritants.
+For instance factors, such as house dust mite, food allergens, cat and dog dander or pollen.
+Furthermore there are several triggers that can make your symptoms worse including any ill health, teething, hormonal changes, stress, exercise and irritants.